BURSTING AT THE SEAMS

 At the time, it caused some conflict within the band - part of which may have been generated by its being the intended next single (at least in Cousins' mind), but ousted by "Part Of The Union".
 In hindsight, with Lambert's careful guitar phrasing interspersed between Cousins' vocal lines, and the others joining in on the chorus, the simplicity of the bass and drums was just right, and it remains one of Cousins' most perfectly realised pop songs, and could well have done well as a single (though no doubt a "cloud that looked like God the Father" would have raised hackles at the BBC!).

-The epic pairing of "The River" and "Down By The Sea" remains today [until recently -DG, 2005] a mainstay of the live set.
+The epic pairing of "The River" and "Down By The Sea" has with a few breaks been a mainstay of the live set.
 The two tracks appear in reverse order on the album, with the opening guitar run and chords leading into the first Cousins acoustic passage on "Down By The Sea".
 Then, Lambert's power chords and vocals dominate the middle section from which the album draws its name.
 Cousins recalled in the notes to Choice Selection:

 'The song was very much tied up with my crumbling marriage, but it was actually written walking along the sea wall with this mountainous sea in Dover.'

 The version of "Lay Down" included on the album is a re-recorded version (A&M had said on the single that it would not be included on album), where the chorus is repeated twice each time it occurs (on the single the repeat only comes at the end of the song).
-More information on "Lay Down" and "Part Of The Union" in previously published features.
+See previously published feature on "Lay Down" and previously published feature on"Part Of The Union" for more information.

 Reviews were once again very good indeed.
 Mark Plummer in Melody Maker commented: